Table of contents

 - What problem are they trying to solve?

 - What do they already know about our product?

 - What benefits and features will they find most interesting?

 2. Highlight the Benefits of Your Offering (Focus on Solutions More Than Features)

 Our products are like our babies.
 We want to boast about everything they can do.
 But this shouldn’t be the focus when writing product descriptions.
 Your potential buyers want to know what’s in it for them to buy your product.
-They’re less concerned with the features and specifications, and more with the value the product adds to their life.
+They’re less concerned with the features and specifications, and more with the value, the product adds to their life.
 That is why it’s essential for you to highlight those benefits in your descriptions.

 Take a look at this Estee Lauder serum’s product description.
-They clearly highlight how the product benefits the consumer by “reducing fine lines”, and “reducing signs of ageing”.
-So a potential customer looking for a product to add to their skin care routine would know what this specific product will do for their skin.
+They clearly highlight how the product benefits the consumer by “reducing fine lines”, and “reducing signs of aging”.
+So a potential customer looking for a product to add to their skincare routine would know what this specific product will do for their skin.
 They don’t care about other features; although it is important you cover those too because well-researched customers would look for ingredients to see anything that they might potentially be allergic to.
 However, highlighting the benefits will be of utmost priority.

 Here’s another example from Nike that keeps it short, but hits the pain points.
 They highlight the benefits of their Sneakers, so a buyer that is looking for a product to add to their working out gear will be able to immediately resonate with this.

 Is optimizing product descriptions for your hundreds of products time-consuming?
 Check out our Product Content Management tool that helps you optimize descriptions in bulk for thousands of products in one go.